Arch Mission Foundation: Solar Library

 In December 2017, when Arch co-founder Nova Spivack heard that SpaceX was launching a Tesla into space, Spivack tweeted to Musk who jumped at the opportunity to include an Arch disk on the mission.
 Musk was also given the 1.1 disk for his private library.
 The 1.2 disk, named the 'Solar Library' by the Arch Mission Foundation also represents the first permanent space library, and is projected to orbit around the Sun for at least a few million years.
 The Solar Library was launched on the SpaceX Falcon Heavy test flight on February 6, 2018, inside Musk's red Tesla Roadster.
-The payload was placed in an elliptical orbit that extends nearly 243 million miles from the Sun at its farthest point.
+The payload was placed in an elliptical orbit that extends nearly 243,000,000 mi from the Sun at its farthest point.

 Lunar Library

 In 2019, the Arch Mission sent the Lunar Library, a 30 million page library of books, data, images and a copy of English Wikipedia to the Moon aboard the Israeli Beresheet Lander.
 The Lunar Library also contained an unannounced microscopic sample of tardigrades, a form of life that can go into suspended animation and survive in space.
 Nova Spivack called himself a "space pirate" who contaminated the Moon by doing so, while some scientists argued that tardigrades were already present there.
 The Lunar Library also contains several vaults of secret content, including David Copperfield's magic secrets, a cafe's unpublished recipe for queso, a microscopic shrine including relics and spiritual texts, and a sample of the Bodhi leaf from India.
 On February 22, 2024, the Arch Mission successfully landed the Lunar Library on the Moon, on the Intuitive Machines IM-1 mission's Odysseus lander.
+This library included the Arch Lunar Art Archive featuring an exhibition of 135 contemporary artists from around the earth, including Aura Rosenberg, Nao Bustamante, Edgar Fabián Frías, Casey Kauffmann, Shana Moulton, Jared Madere, and Wednesday Kim, among others.